 - The workflow is the same between the runs and is not the one defined in the interface.

 Click on Run to execute the tool.
 Thus you are able to estimate the population parameters using several initial seeds and/or several initial conditions.

 Display and outputs

-Several kinds of graphics are given as a summary of the results.
+Several kinds of plots are given as a summary of the results.

 First of all, the SAEM convergence assessment is proposed.
 The convergence of each parameter on each run is proposed.
 It allows to see if the convergence for each run is ok.

-Then, a graphic showing the estimated values (blue) with the estimated standard errors (red bars) for each replicate (if the Fisher information matrix estimation was included in the scenario) is proposed.
+Then, a plot showing the estimated values for each replicate is proposed.
+If the estimation of the standard errors was included in the scenario, the estimated standard errors are also displayed as horizontal bars.
 It allows to see if all parameters converge statistically to the same values.

-Finally, if Log likelihood without linearization is used, the importance sampling curves are proposed.
+Finally, if log-likelihood without linearization is used, the curves for convergence of importance sampling are proposed.